seancdavis/heartwood/README.md

   label: Site Description
 ```

-Any setting field you create you can access from the `Cambium::Setting` model.
+Any setting field you create you can access from the `Heartwood::Setting` model.
 So, for example, if you want the value of `site_title` from the above config,
-you just query: `Cambium::Setting.site_title`.
+you just query: `Heartwood::Setting.site_title`.

 Be warned, though, that if you need several settings on one page, you're better
 off grabbing a collection of the settings and then grabbing from your results